 The Friends of Perth Cathedral Music have been formed to support the priceless musical heritage of the Cathedral.
 A further purpose is to encourage, promote and showcase locally based musicians and artists with a wide spectrum of musical talent and styles, both sacred and secular, to display their abilities in the Cathedral which will provide a rich musical experience for all tastes.
 The programme for concerts and recitals can be found on the Cathedral website in News & Events section.

-The modest annual membership subscription to the Friends, currently £25 for joint and £15 for single membership, will help to sustain the many and varied aspects of Cathedral musical life.
+The modest annual membership subscription to the Friends, currently £10, will help to sustain the many and varied aspects of Cathedral musical life.
 As a member you will also enjoy certain benefits: